mvm1964/MGVB/extractRaw/README.md

+#How to make extractRaw for your flavour of Linux

 To compile the executable you will need to have Modo-develop installed on your machine.
 The two dll files, `ThermoFisher.CommonCore.Data.dll` and `ThermoFisher.CommonCore.RawFileReader.dll`, must be in the same directory as `extractRaw.cs`.

 Then, from within this directory execute: